-In science, children are encouraged to observe, ask questions, test ideas, make deductions and predictions.
 As well as working within the classroom, science lessons provide a great opportunity to explore our local environment and work outdoors.
 In addition to local field-work, we are also fortunate enough to take our classes to our science labs in the secondary phase.

 - Develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics